-The Healthy, Hunger-Free Kids Act of 2010 (HHFKA) improved nutrition standards in the school nutrition programs (SNP), requiring more fruits, vegetables, and whole grains, all of which can take longer to eat.
-The Nutrition Services Division (NSD) strongly encourages schools to ensure their students have adequate time to eat after being served to maximize the nutritional benefits of the new meal pattern.
+The Healthy, Hunger-Free Kids Act of 2010 (HHFKA) improved nutrition standards in the Child Nutrition Programs (CNP), requiring more fruits, vegetables, and whole grains, all of which can take longer to eat.
+The California Department of Education (CDE) Nutrition Services Division (NSD) strongly encourages schools to ensure their students have adequate time to eat after being served to maximize the nutritional benefits of the meal pattern.
 Longer lunch periods have been associated with increased student consumption of fruits and vegetables.
+This web page was updated as of July 2020.

 - Challenges and Barriers